Toast64/SMSAMI-Test/README.md

 # SMSAMI-Test

-This project is using MySql database so include the import the .sql database file into your phpmyadmin <br />
+This project is using MySql database<br />
+Create a new Database in your phpmyadmin with name of smsamidb and import the smsamidb.sql database file into your phpmyadmin  <br />
 To run the application first run "npm install" as usual <br />
 Then run "npm run tsc" to complie the TypeScript files <br />
 Do copy views folder from src into dist after compiling.
 This is done manually because I haven't used Gulp for it (I did try to implement it but it had some issues with how typescript was working) <br />